Charlottesville was Terrorism: Hard Data on Threat Levels from Ideological Hate

 There was also a single-person 2017 white-on-black hate crime soon after.
 James Jackson’s murder of Tim Caughman in New York City in March was immediately viewed as terrorism in the eyes of the prosecution.
 It was a symbolic, hateful act and one could argue it could be called that.
 Though, others like linguist John McWhorter believes terrorism’s meaning is shifting with the political winds, doesn’t see Dylann Roof as a “terrorist,” and finds hate murder and terrorist murder equally as appalling.

-A May 2017 stabbing at University of Maryland of black student Richard Collins III by Christopher Urbanski was initially debated as to whether it could be considered a hate crime.
+A May 2017 stabbing at University of Maryland of black student Richard Collins III by Christopher Urbanski was initially debated in the public sphere as to whether it could be considered a hate crime or not.
 But as of October 2017, the prosecution found enough evidence that Urbanski had white supremacist leanings for it be prosecuted as a racially motivated hate crime murder.

 Seemingly all the “woke” world knows of the murder of 2 heroic white men in Portland, Oregon, by a mentally ill man spouting anti-Muslim sentiments that I mentioned in the intro of this post.
 My social media world was ablaze in anger.
 I mentioned this incident at the beginning of my post, where my birth state’s junior senator Jeff Merkley pinned the killing on the rhetoric of the far right.

-Less known in some circles — progressive ones at least— is the black man that shot and killed 3 random white men in California in a hate crime, while withdrawing his gun’s aim intentionally away from Hispanic women.
+Less known in some circles — progressive ones at least— is the black man that shot and killed 3 random white men in California in an indisputable hate crime.
+His actions were indisputably directed at whites as its reported he intentionally withdrew his gun’s aim away from Hispanic women.
 CNN gave these race-based murders no on-air coverage following the event, despite publishing a story on their website.
 The Fresno police chief says the incident was not Islamic terrorism — his name was Kori Ali Muhammad and he yelled “Allah Akbar” as he was being arrested— but his documented hero-worship of the Dallas police sniper terrorist show that anti-white ideology was indeed a motive in his decision to kill as many white people as he could before being arrested for killing a security guard the week before.
 When prejudicial hate is mixed with mental illness, as is the case with Muhammad, it’s is a dangerous cocktail.
 One could argue a volatile Molotov cocktail as media feeds a continual drum-beat of racist hatred being part and parcel of the American experiment.

 Indeed, it’s the progressive activists who in my experience have never heard of this Fresno massacre when I bring it up who are increasingly calling out “white supremacy” for a host of social problems existing today.
 Yet no one talks about how that language could radicalize people; it’s only the language on the right that needs policing.